-• Automatic operation (Gas button not selected) sets mode of operation to 120 Volt AC as the primary energy source.
-If 120 Volt AC is not available, the refrigerator will automatically switch to Gas (propane) operation.
+- Automatic operation (Gas button not selected) sets mode of operation to 120 Volt AC as the primary energy source.
+If 120 Volt AC is not available, the refrigerator will automatically switch to Gas (propane) operation. - Press the Gas button to select Gas (propane) only operation.